Brentwood, Los Angeles: West LA VA and VA Master Plan Redevelopment

 While the annual County of Los Angeles homeless count rarely attributes more than 50 persons as homeless in Brentwood, the majority of the homeless persons are Veterans.
 While the VA does have available beds and treatment programs, many Veterans find it hard to take the first step to accept VA assistance for a variety of reasons, including deep mistrust of the VA, dishonorable discharges that prevent them from receiving services, the mandatory sober living environment on the VA campus.
 The Brentwood Community Council took the lead in 2013 to help establish Veteran safe parking and safe camping programs, which allow Veterans to take an 'intermediate step" between homelessness and accepting full VA assistance and these programs have been successful and have grown over time.
 Some Veterans believed the VA was derelict in its duty to provide housing and successfully sued the VA, proving that multiple leases of VA property had been used for fraudulent means.
 Several individuals went to prison, including a former VA executive.
 As a result of the settlement in the Veterans civil suit against the VA, the $1B VA Master Plan Redevelopment of the West LA VA property, including 2000+ units of housing, was approved by Congress in 2019 and was completed in late 2020.

 County

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Brentwood.
 The Supervisor for this area is Lindsey Horvath.

 State

 Brentwood is represented in the California State Senate by Ben Allen and in the California State Assembly by Richard Bloom.

 Federal

 The United States Postal Service operates the Barrington Post Office in Brentwood.
-Ted Lieu represents the area in the U.S. House of Representatives.
+Brad Sherman represents the area in the U.S. House of Representatives.